shannongross/shannongross.github.io/_posts/2019-09-09-ema-workbench-visual.markdown

 # Specify the number of different policies to generate and the number of scenarios to test them against.
 n_policies = 6
 n_scenarios = 20
+{% endhighlight %}

+Using 20 scenarios and 6 policies, 120 experiments will be performed.
+Unless your machine is extremely slow, this should not take more than few minutes.
+You should also liberally experiment with different numbers of scenario-policy combinations during this open exploration phase to get a better impression of your system's behavior.

+{% highlight ruby %}
 # Incorporate the 'time' module to understand how long the experimental design takes (some designs can take hours or days).
 start = time.time()
 with SequentialEvaluator(disease_model) as evaluator: